-Irrigation System of Pakistan
+Agriculture and Irrigation System

-Pakistan is an agricultural country and its agriculture depends on irrigation.
-The irrigation system of Pakistan is the world’s largest irrigation source.
+Pakistan is lucky to have the World’s largest irrigation system.
 It provides water to about 18 million hectares of arable land.
 About 71% of the world’s surface is made up of water.

 What are the Main Sources of Irrigation in Pakistan?